Sue Miller

 Biography

-Dr Christopher Stephens is the Head of Southlands College at the University of Roehampton.
+Dr Christopher Stephens is the Head of Southlands College and Reader at the University of Roehampton.
+He is also Chief Executive and Executive Head for the Southlands Methodist Trust: the charity which oversees the SWF.

-After a number of years leading the research department of the Methodist Church in Britain, he moved to Roehampton, where he has pursued his interests in ecclesiastical history and the development of contemporary faith communities and religious institutions.
+After a number of years leading the research department of the Methodist Church in Britain, Chistopher moved to Roehampton, where he teaches Theology and has pursued research interests in ecclesiastical history and the development of contemporary faith communities and religious institutions.
+His current research includes themes in Practical Theology – especially chaplaincy – and Queer History.

-His recent publications include Canon Law and Episcopal Authority (OUP, 2015), contributions to the Brill Encyclopaedia of Early Christianity (2018) and, with Dr Lia Shimada, research articles which explore human diversity and organisational development (Atlas of World Religions (Springer, 2014), Mediation Theory and Practice (2016), International Perspectives on Equality and Diversity (2021)).
+Christopher is author of two books: ‘The Light of Day’ (Hachette, 2025) and Canon Law and Episcopal Authority (OUP, 2015).
+He contributed to the Brill Encyclopaedia of Early Christianity in 2018.
+He has published research articles with Lia Shimada exploring human diversity and organisational development (Atlas of World Religions (Springer, 2014), Mediation Theory and Practice (2016), International Perspectives on Equality and Diversity (2021)).
+With Sue Miller, he has also published research to develop approaches and resources which enable chaplains to measure and articulate the impact of their work (first and second article in Journal of Pastoral Care and Counselling, 2024).

 Biography